Impressionable Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

 The Fish Moon emphasizes the highly influenceable nature of people.
 Do not doubt that you have influence.
-It feels substantial in some circles and non-consistent in others, but is not discouraged by scale issues.
-You are a neuron that shoots into the group spirit of the world, that does not think the same without you.
+It feels substantial in some circles and non-consistent in others, but doesn’t let scales discourage you.
+You are a neuron who shoots in the group spirit of the world, who does not think the same without you.

 ARIES (March 21 – April 19).
 Changing only one thing in a room changes the energy there.
 You will use this to your advantage and influence the environment in interesting ways while you try to change the pattern there.